Tiggilyboo/website/content/blog/WAPIQ.md

 * `API` configures API endpoints, configured once before running queries off of.
 * `GET` or `POST` configures HTTP requests from an API, specify query parameters, head, body, relative path and all that good stuff.
 * `MAP` configures how to output the data from a `GET` or `POST` request.
-* `QUERY` can be run separately after the above commands have been loaded.
+* `/<action>` can be run separately after the above commands have been loaded.
 Queries the WAPI, returns the specified `MAP` response according to some `WHERE` conditions.

 ### Usage By Example